-The Congo branch of the Islamic State in Central Africa Province (ISCAP) increasingly following the footsteps of the most prolific Islamic State (IS) affiliate, Islamic State in West Africa Province (ISWAP).
+The Congo branch of the Islamic State in Africa Province Central (ISCAP) is increasingly following the footsteps of the most prolific Islamic State (IS) affiliate, Islamic State in West Africa Province (ISWAP).
 Also commonly referred to as "Boko Haram," ISWAP has carried out more attacks than any other IS province in the first quarter of this year.
-In fact, ISWAP has carried out almost as many claimed attacks (162) as IS in Syria and Iraq combined (197)in that period (Twitter/@Jihad Analytics, April 8).
+In fact, ISWAP has carried out almost as many claimed attacks (162) as IS in Syria and Iraq combined (197) that period in (Twitter/@Jihad Analytics, April 8).